Why Emotional Quotient could be the key to a successful organization

 Leaders need to ensure that they lead from the front.
 They can contribute to the tone of the workplace by exemplifying EQ.
 HR leaders can further help inspire others and become the guiding force of an organization by practising self-awareness, regulating emotions, and showcasing positive social skills.

-· Train workplace leaders to hone their EQ:
+· Train workplace leaders to hone their Emotional Quotient:

 HRs can implement Learning and Development training sessions for leaders, managers, and employees.
 These sessions will impart the skills of active listening, problem-solving, conflict resolution, self-respect, and resilience.
 Employees empowered with these skills will enable them to leverage such stressful situations into opportunities for growth.